alkampfergit/personal-blog/codewrecks/content/post/old/2009/03/querying-nhibernate-user-type-with-hql-or-criteria.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 This is  a simple like operator, the only problem is that the % at the begin and the end of the like will makes any index ineffective, so the query can be slow for a high number of record.
 Doing this with Criteria API is probably impossible because the Like Restriction accepts only strings, and we have no way to pass a sample object.
-Iâ€™ll keep investigating but for now Iâ€™m using the HQL version
+I'll keep investigating but for now I'm using the HQL version

 alk.